theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 > You don’t have to worry about your food orders.
 But you can heat everything in the microwave, if you want.

-Well, not those words (not "everything" either), but:
+Well, not those words (not "everything" anyway), but:

 {{< tweet 1244149254442098688 >}}